 Important if you are sending promotional publicity information please only send your messages to one address.
 Sending copies of the same message to several of us only results in our forwarding them to the appropriate person and this results in their being bombarded with messages and not least the risk of confusion as to what has been included in our seasonal news folder and what has been left out as duplicate material.
 Offenders are given one warning.
 Again, repeat offenders are spam listed by each of our key servers.
 Sorry to have to be firm and spell out the obvious but some with poor communication skills come close to spamming.

-Jonathan (Concat senior editor/co-ordinator) does not have home e-mail (nor home internet access and indeed oscillates between locales) but can be reached through the general e-mail address, though you may have to allow a little time (he usually FTP downloads mail Alan holds for him from wherever he is twice a week).
+Jonathan (Concat senior editor/co-ordinator) does not have home e-mail (nor home internet access as he largely oscillates between locales) but can be reached through the general e-mail address, though you may have to allow a little time (he usually FTP downloads mail Alan holds for him from wherever he is twice a week).
 Similarly, given time, you can reach most members of the team.
-(We are good at forwarding stuff appropriately.)
+(We are all good at forwarding stuff appropriately.)